lerna/lerna/README.md

 $ lerna publish
 ```

 Create a new release of the packages that have been updated.
+Prompt for a new version.
-Prompts for a new version and updates all the packages on git and npm.
+Create a new git commit/tag in the process of publishing to npm.

 1. Publish each module in `packages` that has been updated since the last version to npm with the [dist-tag](https://docs.npmjs.com/cli/dist-tag) `lerna-temp`.
   1. Run the equivalent of `lerna updated` to determine which packages need to be published.